 Here are some of the best ways you can keep yourself committed to your gym classes.

 Staying Motivated to Go to The Gym Tip #1 – Make it specific and measurable

-Editors note: a fantastic idea to keep you motivated and on track with achieving your goal is to say out loud the outcome of your goal twice a day.
+Editors note a fantastic idea to keep you motivated and on track with achieving your goal is to say out loud the outcome of your goal twice a day.
 Say it in the positive and present tense.
-For example: I am happy and feel so good that I weight x pounds by x date.
+For example, I am happy and feel so good that I weigh x pounds by x date.
 When you say it, also try to get an image in your mind of how you will look.
-As silly as this sounds; it actually works and programs your unconscious mind to achieve the successful outcome.
+As silly as this sounds; it actually works and programs your unconscious mind to achieve a successful outcome.
 Here is a video that explains it amazingly: How to stop cheating and get lean for Good, by Radu Antoniu.